digitalocean/sample-functions-golang-random/README.md

 ## Introduction

 This repository contains a sample "Random" function written in Go.
-You can deploy it on DigitalOcean's App Platform as a Serverless Function component.
+You can deploy it on DigitalOcean's as a Serverless Function.

-**Note: This feature is currently in a [limited beta release](https://docs.digitalocean.com/products/platform/product-lifecycle/#beta).
-Following these steps may result in charges for the use of DigitalOcean services.**
+**Note: Following these steps may result in charges for the use of DigitalOcean services.**

 ### Requirements

 - You need a DigitalOcean account.
 If you don't already have one, you can sign up at [https://cloud.digitalocean.com/registrations/new](https://cloud.digitalocean.com/registrations/new).
-- You need to have access to the beta release of App Platform Serverless Functions.
-You can sign up for notifications about beta and early access releases [using this form](https://www.digitalocean.com/nimbella).

 ## Deploying the Function

-During the beta, documentation for Serverless Functions will be available to beta participants only in the [Serverless Functions Closed Beta Google Doc](https://docs.google.com/document/d/1qhxnl4ndb0Jh2WkNnNLa2lAUo6u7EAfLyBlUsaPZA0Y).
-Please refer to this document for instructions on how to deploy Serverless Functions in App Platform.
+Please refer to [this]((https://docs.digitalocean.com/products/functions/quickstart/#deploy-a-function)) for instructions on how to deploy Serverless Functions.

 ## Using the Function